-- 301. OCEAN TRANSPORTATION I. (4-0).
+- 285. DIRECTED STUDIES.
+Credit 1-4.
+Directed study in problems in marine transportation not covered by other courses in the department.
+Prerequisite: Approval of department head. - 289.
+SPECIAL TOPICS IN MARINE TRANSPORTATION.
+Credit 1-3.
+Study of selected topics in an identified area of marine transportation or nautical science.
+Prerequisite: Approval of department head. - 301.
+OCEAN TRANSPORTATION I. (4-0).
 Credit 4.
-Shipping in the world economy.
-Production of service; shipping process, equipment, labor, conferences, rate-making, role of government.
-Buying of service by shipper, finance of shipping, international conventions and treaties.
-Prerequisite: NAUT 201 or concurrent enrollment. - 302.
-MARINE CARGO OPERATIONS I. (3-3).
-Credit 4.
+Examination of theory and practice in the management of transportation logistics, labor, rate-making, role of government, international conventions and treaties.
+Exposure to current trends and developments in shipping.
+Prerequisites: MART Students NAUT 103 and 201, ECON 202 or concurrent enrollment.
+MARA students NAUT 205, ECON 202 or concurrent enrollment. - 302.
+MARINE CARGO OPERATIONS I. (3-0).
+Credit 3.
 Objectives and problems with break-bulk cargo handling during loading, discharging, and in-transit carriage.
 Requirements of special refrigerated and dangerous cargoes.
 Heavy lift operations with conventional cargo gear and its restraints.
 Cargo loss prevention, safety and related documentation, as well as log book entries, modern cargo concepts-containerization, roll-on roll-off, lash, and others.
 Maximum cargo efficiency with relation to space, cargo gear, crew and labor costs.
 Practical cargo gear use and cargo observations during lab periods.
 Prerequisite: NAUT 200, 202, 301 or concurrent enrollment. - 304.
 OCEAN TRANSPORTATION II.
 (3-0).
 Credit 3.
 Marine insurance problems and cases and how they relate directly to a ship's officer.
 Hull, cargo, and personal injury cases are examined from the officer's and insurers' points of view.
 Introduction to Admiralty Law and the court process for seamen's rights and ship owner's privileges.
 Actual hearings and trials are observed to complete the background.
 Prerequisite: MART 301 or approval of department head. - 321.
 MARITIME LAW I. (2-0).
 Credit 2.
 Basic laws governing vessel navigation; International and U.S. Inland Rules for the prevention of collision at sea, and the safety of life at sea convention.
 Prerequisite: NAUT 200. - 406.
 MARINE CARGO OPERATIONS II.
 (3-2).
 Credit 4.
 Principles and practice of bulk liquid, gas handling, and carriage by water craft.
 Theoretical and practical problems involved in loading, stowing and discharging of petroleum, chemical, elevated temperature and cryogenic cargoes.
 Marine pollution abatement, personnel safety, and firefighting techniques and systems.
 Prerequisites: MART 302, NAUT 300. - 416.
 PORT OPERATIONS, ADMINISTRATION AND ECONOMICS.
 (3-0).
 Credit 3.
 Concepts of the port and methods of intermodal transfer.
 Port functions divided and analyzed along business lines: economics, management, finance, accounting, and marketing.
 Cost studies.
 Prerequisite: ECON 452, MART 301, MGMT 105, or approval of MART department head. - 421.
 MARITIME LAW II.
 (3-0).
 Credit 3.
 Essential principles of admiralty, general maritime, and international law as applicable to the marine industry and ocean shipping.
 Evolution and state of the law concerning maritime liens, ship mortgages, rights of seamen and harbor workers, limitation of liability, bills of lading and cargo carriage, collision liability, general average, marine salvage, charter parties, and international rights and responsibilities of ships and shipping.
 Prerequisites: MART 301, 321, OR MARA 212. - 485.
 DIRECTED STUDIES.
 Credit 1-4.
 Directed study in problems in marine transportation not covered by other courses in the department.
-Prerequisite: Senior classification or approval of department head.

-489. SPECIAL TOPICS IN MARINE TRANSPORTATION.
+Prerequisite: Senior classification or approval of department head. - 489.
+SPECIAL TOPICS IN MARINE TRANSPORTATION.
 Credit 1-3.
 Study of selected topics in an identified area of marine transportation or nautical science.
 Prerequisite: Approval of MART department head.